joelpurra/jquery-mutation-summary/README.md

 $observerSummaryRoot.mutationSummary("disconnect");
 ```

 ## Original purpose

 Developed to get a jQuery chainable version of the mutation-summary library.

 [DOM Mutation Observers](https://dom.spec.whatwg.org/#mutation-observers) are useful for watching changes made to the DOM elements (including their attributes and contents) that are out of your control.
 These external changes may come from other jQuery plugins, non-jQuery scripts, legacy code or even flash objects that modifies the page around it.
 If you have previously used [DOM Mutation Events](https://github.com/rafaelw/mutation-summary/blob/master/DOMMutationObservers.md), please note that they have been deprecated.

 ## Dependencies

 jquery-mutation-summary's runtime dependencies are

 * [mutation-summary](https://github.com/rafaelw/mutation-summary)
 * [jQuery](https://jquery.com/)

 ## Browser compatibility

 Should be as compatible as mutation-summary is - see the wiki page on [browser support for Mutation Observers](https://github.com/rafaelw/mutation-summary/blob/master/DOMMutationObservers.md#browser-availability) as well as [caniuse.com/mutationobserver](http://caniuse.com/mutationobserver). jQuery is assumed to be available in these environments.

 ## TODO

 *Patches/pull requests welcome!*

 * Write tests.
 * Write example callback filters that act only on, for example, removed attributes or added elements.
 * Add support for [namespaced/filtered events](https://api.jquery.com/event.namespace/), for example `mutationSummary.element.added` or `mutationSummary.attribute.valueChanged`.

-## License
+---

-Copyright (c) 2012, 2013, 2014, 2015, Joel Purra <https://joelpurra.com/>
+[jquery-mutation-summary](https://joelpurra.github.io/jquery-mutation-summary) copyright (c) 2012, 2013, 2014, 2015, [Joel Purra](https://joelpurra.com/).
 All rights reserved.
 When using jquery-mutation-summary, comply to at least one of the three available licenses: BSD, MIT, GPL.
-Please see the LICENSE file for details.